Shugur-Network/website/README.md

 ## 🚀 About Shugur Relay

-Shugur Relay is a high-performance Nostr relay designed for production environments.
-It enables censorship-resistant social networks with enterprise features like monitoring, analytics, and managed scaling.
+Shugur Relay is a high-performance, distributed Nostr relay designed for production environments.
+It enables censorship-resistant social networks with high availability, automatic failover, and simplified client management.

 ### Key Features

 - **Production-Ready**: Built for enterprise-grade reliability
 - **High Performance**: Optimized for thousands of concurrent connections
-- **Go & CockroachDB**: Robust technology stack for scalability
+- **Distributed Architecture**: Multi-node relay cluster with automatic failover
-- **Enterprise Features**: Monitoring, analytics, and managed scaling
+- **Single Connection Point**: Connect to one endpoint, access the entire distributed network
 - **Quick Deployment**: Ready in 10 minutes

 ## 🛠️ Technology Stack